Bira/octopus-carnival/_drafts/better-than-bad.md

 those to Shadowrun.
 I really wish someone made a white-label version of it available.

-Alternatively, the Lancer RPG costs only a little bit more and has much stronger support for campaigns where PCs can enact large-scale change in a society through collective action.
-Also giant robots.
+Alternatively, the Lancer RPG costs only a little bit more and has strong support for campaigns where PCs can enact large-scale change in a society through being part of collective action and getting into giant robot fights.

 [^1]: I could go on and on about this, but that would be too tangential.